evanx/webserva/README.md

 The platform should handle identity, auth, configuration, deployment, logging, messaging, monitoring and scaling.
 A notable simplication is that Redis will be used across the board for all these concerns.

-#### Why would a developer use an indie service which might become abandonware?

-That is a very good question.
-I guess it would have to be compelling for a specific niche, e.g. Telegram bots.

 #### What is free?

 I want to offer a free public utility in perpetuity to support most low-volume use cases, where the computing cost is less than 10c per user per month, e.g. peak database size of 10MB RAM with a 10Gb transfer limit per month.
 Currently, early adopters get 50MB free for 6 months, after which they should contribute 50c per month.